Julia-Tempering/Pigeons.jl/docs/src/index.md

 is identical to
 the one that ran in the main process.
 If not, an error will be raised with some information on where the discrepancy comes from.
+Try to pick the checked round to be small enough that it does not dominate the running time (since it runs in single-threaded, single-process mode), but big enough to achieve the same code coverage as the full algorithm.
+Setting it to zero (or omitting the argument), disable this functionality.

 Did the code above actually used many threads?
 This depends on the value of `Threads.nthreads()`.
 Julia currently does not allow you to change this value at